 - Mount Rush Hour / American Statesmanship Park – Created in 2008 by prolific sculptor and Sam Houston champion David Adickes, this roadside attraction is situated at the merging of I-10 and I-45.
 You can pay a visit directly, just don’t expect to see much more than a rapidly gentrifying neighborhood and four 18-foot Texan and American presidential busts.

 - Downtown’s Sam Houston Park – Although the city’s very first park bears Sam Houston’s name, there’s curiously no specific sculpture, landmark or monument to the city’s namesake.
 The park itself is an anachronism in Downtown, with a wide rolling space lined with 10 historic homes and structures from the city’s early days.
 The park is open from dawn to dusk.

 - Sam Houston Statue in Huntsville – If you just can’t get enough Sam Houston, hop in the car and head north on I-45 to Huntsville.
 You won’t be able to miss the 67-foot tall Sam Houston, standing on a 10-foot tall pedestal, on the route.
 Also created by David Adickes, Houston’s head was created from the same mold that was used for Mount Rush Hour.
-The statue is the tallest statue of an American hero in the world.
+The monument is the tallest statue of an American historical figure in the world.